How to Include Relocation on Your Resume

 I will be relocating to (location) in May and am available for in-person interviews on the week of April 15th

-Include in your cover letter that you are available for phone/Skype interviews, as this is often easier for out-of-state or out-of-country applications.
-Include your Skype address in your contact information or resume header if you foresee this being practical for your potential employer.
+Include in your cover letter that you are available for phone or video interviews (Zoom, Teams, or similar), as this is often easier for out-of-state or out-of-country applications.
+Mention your availability for video calls alongside your contact information if you foresee this being practical for your potential employer.

-Here is an example of a candidate including their Skype address under contact information:
+Here is an example of a candidate including their video-call handle under contact information:

 Consider offering to pay relocation expenses